The original series may have concluded back in 2013, but with a mix of sequels, prequels and spin-offs, the Dexter universe is still going strong.

 The Pulp Fiction and Kill Bill icon previously worked with Showtime, the network behind Dexter, on its factual miniseries Super Pumped, which chronicled the rise of car booking app Uber.

-Meanwhile, in February 2025 it was confirmed that Game of Thrones and Avengers: Infinity War star Peter Dinklage would be joining the show, with the actor playing the aforementioned Leon Prater, a billionaire venture capitalist who has been described as the major villain of the series, beneath his polished exterior as a generous philanthropist.
+In February 2025 it was confirmed that Game of Thrones and Avengers: Infinity War star Peter Dinklage would be joining the show as Leon Prater, a billionaire venture capitalist described as the main villain of the series.

 What is Dexter: Resurrection about?